 Design-by-analogy is a practice in which designers use solutions from other domains in order to gain inspiration or insight for the design problem at hand, and has been shown to be an effective method for inspiring innovative design solutions [1-4].
 However, more work is needed to build an understanding of which analogies presented to designers achieve the best design outcomes, as well to develop methods for finding these analogies in an efficient way.
-Here, designby-analogy is studied from a cognitive perspective, and a patent structuring methodology [5, 6] is used to both find analogical stimuli for designers, as well as to analyze the results.
+Here, design-by-analogy is studied from a cognitive perspective, and a patent structuring methodology [5-7] is used to both find analogical stimuli for designers, as well as to analyze the results.
 The results are compared with previous work to gain a more complete understanding of the discovered effects.
-First, we review the current understanding of the use of analogy in design, and competing theories regarding the benefits of near vs. far-field analogy in design.
-Then, we discuss the computational design tools that have been created to facilitate designby-analogy, and the technical foundation of the computational method we use for aiding in the location of these analogies.
+The results of both studies are then synthesized with an analysis of the relationship and relative distance of the analogical stimuli used in each study to each other and to the design problem at hand.
+Outcomes are in the form of recommendations on analogical distance of stimuli for effective design outcomes, methods that form the basis for automatically selecting these stimuli, and a method to support and structure a more rigorous method of defining, and thus exploring analogical distance in design research.
+First, we review the current understanding of the use of analogy in design, and competing theories regarding the benefits of near versus far-field analogy in design.
+Then, we discuss the computational design tools that have been created to facilitate design-by-analogy, and the technical foundation of the computational method we use for aiding in the location of these analogies.